 Pre-game, post-game or away game, any time you visit Louisiana State University is a good opportunity to see one of the nation’s prettiest campuses while enjoying its recreational, shopping and dining opportunities.
 Here are a few suggestions to get you started.

 Mike the Tiger Habitat

-LSU fans are mourning the recent loss of Mike VI, perhaps one of the most beloved mascots in the university's history.
-He lost his battle with spindle-cell cancer on October 11, 2016.
+Whether or not the Tigers are your team, no trip to the LSU campus is complete without a visit to Mike the Tiger's habitat.
+Mike VII arrived on LSU campus in August 2017 and quickly solidified his status as one of the most beloved mascots in the university's history.
 Mike the Tiger’s story goes back to 1934, when a few university athletic staff members and a young law student raised $750 to bring a live tiger from a Little Rock zoo to LSU’s campus.
-Since the original Mike roared onto the scene, there have been five others, with the most recent mascot living in a state-of-the-art enclosed habitat that is open to visitors year-round.
-Stop by and pay your respects at the 15,000-square-foot enclosure, full of creature comforts such as a waterfall and wading pool, located next to LSU Tiger Stadium.
+Since the original Mike roared onto the scene, there have been six others, with the current mascot living in a state-of-the-art enclosed habitat that is open to visitors year-round.
+Stop by and visit the 15,000-square-foot enclosure, full of creature comforts such as a waterfall and wading pool, located next to LSU Tiger Stadium.
 After your visit with the habitat, walk next door to the LSU SportShop, the on-campus store where you’ll find athletic gear to show off your Tiger team spirit.

 Jack and Priscilla Andonie donated more than 13,000 LSU Tiger sports-related artifacts to the college’s alumni association.
 Today, these treasures are on display to the public.
 Find trophies, banners, retired jerseys and decades’ worth of other purple-and-gold memorabilia at this museum, situated next to the Lod Cook Alumni Center.
 It’s open from 9 a.m. to 4 p.m.
 Tuesday through Friday, and three hours prior to game time on home football game days.